dataroadinc/dr-ts-setup-auth/docs/open-source-release.md

 ## Motivation

-This package provides authentication setup utilities for various cloud platforms and OAuth providers.
+This package provides CLI tool and programmatic API for automated OAuth setup across cloud platforms and OAuth providers.
 It was originally developed for DataRoad's internal use but has been prepared for open source release to benefit the broader developer community.